 \subsection{Technical Implementation}

-We developed SonifyAR as a mobile app with a user interface that enables AR interaction and sound authoring actions.
-We also implemented back-end servers for scene understanding and sound generation.
-The current SonifyAR demo is built with Apple's ARKit with Swift 5.7 and Xcode 14, and runs as an iOS application on iPhones.
+SonifyAR is built with Apple's ARKit in Swift 5.7 and Xcode 14, and runs as an iOS application on iPhones.
 Due to the enhanced performance of plane detection on devices with LiDAR (available in iPhone's Pro lineup starting from iPhone Pro 12), we developed and tested the app on an iPhone 13 Pro Max running iOS 16.
-We implemented the collision detection between virtual objects and planes with ARKit's physics simulation \cite{apple-scenekit-physics-simulation} function.
+We implemented the collision detection between virtual objects and planes with ARKit's physics simulation \cite{apple-scenekit-physics-simulation}.
 To enable collision detection for animated virtual object parts (\textit{e.g.} the stomping of a robot foot on the plane), we bind colliders to the joints of the virtual object's animated bones.

-We use GPT-4 \cite{openai2024gpt4} as the LLM in our system.
-We adopt the DMS model \cite{upchurch_dense_2022} for material segmentation because of its detailed material labeling, fast processing time, and high accuracy.
-For sound generation, we use the AudioLDM model \cite{liu2023audioldm} due to its state-of-the-art performance and its versatility in text2sound generation and text-guided sound2sound transfer.
-All models are hosted on a server equipped with an NVIDIA RTX 4080 GPU and CUDA 12.2.
+For the LLM-based backend, we use GPT-4.0 \cite{openai2024gpt4}.
+The text prompt is shown in \autoref{appendix}.
+For material segmentation, we use the \textit{Dense Material Segmentation} (DMS) model \cite{upchurch_dense_2022} for its detailed material labeling, fast processing time, and high accuracy.
+For sound generation, we use the \textit{AudioLDM} model \cite{liu2023audioldm} due to its state-of-the-art performance and versatility in text2sound generation and text-guided sound2sound transfer.
+All models are hosted on a server with an NVIDIA RTX 4080 GPU and CUDA 12.2.